Introduction

 Libraries

-Libraries is a volume of pictures that is rather sumptuous; viewers are treated to pictures taken in the British Library located in London, the Whitney Museum of New York, the Escorial of Spain, and Pierpoint Library of New York among many others.
+Libraries is a volume of pictures that is rather sumptuous; viewers are treated to images taken in the British Library located in London, the Whitney Museum of New York, the Escorial of Spain, and Pierpoint Library of New York among many others.

 What is this project about?

 In her work, the artist conducts an exercise to redefine the library space.
 While definitions encompass what is contained therein and what happens, Höfer understands that the subject is rather complex and diverse.
-The focus in her photographs is in the interior spaces.
+The focus in her photographs is on the interior spaces.
 Only once or twice has she had an interest in exterior views.
-Actually, when taken from the outside, such pictures are intended to capture how the library looks as opposed to how it blends with buildings around it.
+Actually, when taken from the outside, such pictures are intended to capture how the library looks as opposed to how it blends with the buildings around it.

 Video: Candida Höfer about camera preferences & technique